wesselbarten/TicTacToe/NOTES.md

 [X] After Player X has marked the top left position, Player O can mark the top right position [X] A position cannot be marked twice
 [X] All positions can be marked
+[ ] Player X wins when has marked the top left, top center and top right positions